tetyanaloskutova/remote-works/docs/architecture/payments.rst

 Then depending on the gateway and the card type, you have between a few days and a month to charge the card for an amount not exceeding the authorized amount.

-This is very useful when an exact price cannot be determined until after the order is prepared, or we want to capture the money as soon as we ship the order.
+This is very useful when an exact price cannot be determined until after the task is prepared, or we want to capture the money as soon as we ship the task.
-It is also useful if your business prefers to manually screen orders for fraud attempts.
+It is also useful if your business prefers to manually screen tasks for fraud attempts.

-When viewing orders with pre-authorized payments Remote-works will offer options to either capture or void the funds.
+When viewing tasks with pre-authorized payments Remote-works will offer options to either capture or void the funds.

 Refunds
 -------

 You can issue partial or full refunds for all captured payments.
-When editing an order and removing items, Remote-works will also offer to automatically issue a partial refund.
+When editing an task and removing items, Remote-works will also offer to automatically issue a partial refund.

 Remote-works uses the concept of Payments and Transactions to fulfill the payment process.